The Price is Right: Setting Rates for Sponsored Content in Affiliate

 Are you okay if the brand shares your content on their social channels or cross promotes it on their site?
 Great content begs to be shared and brands love to share what you have to say about them.

-How much content do you provide?
-This could include number of posts, number of social shares, newsletter inclusion, etc. Other value adds: linking to the post in future content, featuring the post in your blog sidebar, deal round up posts, a Friday link round-up, etc.
+How much content you provide in a given package should affect pricing.
+This could include the number of posts, number of social shares, newsletter inclusion, etc. Other value adds: linking to the post in future content, featuring the post in your blog sidebar, deal round-up posts, a Friday link round-up, etc.

 Consider a Flexible Approach to Pricing